top of page

 I don’t often recommend movies about dealing with grief, but I think these were two very good movies to reflect upon if you are experiencing grief.
 It can also help you understand and empathize with someone you love who is bereaved.
 You can understand the myriad emotional states and struggles that they face and perhaps show more informed compassion through understanding them better.
 You can also have more compassion for yourself as you explore different types of loss through the lens of cinema.

-If you need help on your grief journey and want to explore how these movies influence your dealing with grief and loss, please call me at 661-233-6771.
+If you need online grief therapy and want to explore how these movies influence your dealing with grief and loss, please call me at 661-233-6771.

 Recent Posts